 - Integrate clinical research with treatment, prevention and creative therapies.

-- Provide superior IOP, creative therapies, and continuing care services for individuals and families with alcohol and substance use problems.
+- Provide superior IOP, creative therapies for individuals with alcohol and substance use problems.

 - Promote a change in community attitude toward addiction by providing education on the disease of addiction and the addiction recovery process.

-- Assist individual and family members engage in recovery work through Intensive outpatient treatment and continuing care services.
+- Assist individual and family members engage in recovery work through Intensive outpatient treatment.

-- Assist individuals to improve their families, employment, acedemic, interpersonal, legal, medical issues to their highest level of functioning.
+- Assist individuals to improve their families, employment, academic, interpersonal, legal and medical issues to their highest level of functioning.

 - To build University partnerships with the greater New Mexico Community.